 To what extent is NIDCOM legitimate, considering that more than a year after its establishment, its Board has not been constituted?
 What exactly is the problem?

 How effective have you being Madam Chairman, as a lone Board member?
-Under what checks & balances do you operate NIDCOM without effending the provisions of its Establishment Act?
+Under what checks & balances do you operate NIDCOM without offending the provisions of its Establishment Act?

 It’s alleged that some activities of those in Govt. including you, have derailed strategic approach to Diaspora engagement e.g. by overtly/covertly encouraging set up of new Diaspora organisations, thereby defeating Gov. Diaspora Policy.
 Pls explain.

 Nigerian Diaspora is alleged not to be unified, in-fighting… What do you say to those who accuse you and your cohorts of engineering or supporting Diaspora disunity because it favours your agenda?
 Is a strong Diaspora a threat to you & colleagues?

 Don’t you see any incompatibility, if not conflict of interest, in the two positions you occupy concurrently: Senior Special Assistant (SSA) to Mr President on Diaspora and at the same time Chairman of NIDCOM?